Situational intelligence is the secret sauce for creating 10x engineers. Think of it as street smarts, but in the engineering world.

 - Experience with hydroelectric design work

-- Degree of thinking outside of the box
+- Ability to think outside the box

-- Amount of consideration made to all real-world design variables
+- Consideration given to real-world design variables

 - Max and min reservoir water capacity